 The English language has multiple correspondences for all its letters and sounds and some words are more easily learnt directly from their spellings (orthography).

-As they progress through the next few books children practise reading regular CVC words, and at the same time, they learn more common non-CVC words, such as 'to, go, you, are, said, away, for, play, down, out', in books 11A-16A and 11B-16B.
+As they progress through the next few books children practise reading regular CVC words, and at the same time, they learn more common non-CVC words, such as 'to, go, you, we, are, said, away, for, play, down, out', in books 11A-16A, 11B-16B.
+Some of these words use the regular phonic correspondences to be taught in Phonic Phase 3.
+These are 'see, look, for, out' which contain the graphemes 'ee, oo, or, ou'.
+The words 'play, away, down' contain the regular phonic correspondences 'ay, ow' which are classed as Phonic Phase 5.
+However, we include them at this stage of our reading scheme because we have not been able to avoid them in writing appropriate text.

-Words with more than one consonant at their beginning and end are also introduced.
-This gives children experience in learning which combinations of consonants occur in English words.
+Words with more than one consonant at their beginning and/or end are also used.
+Words of this type are first introduced in book 3A of the AB Starter Pack.
+They are used consistently throughout our reading scheme because it is impossible to write stories in natural language without them.
+Children are able to learn which combinations of consonants occur in English words.
 There are only a limited number of them.

-Words containing digraphs are included in the next set of words for children to learn directly from their spellings, i.e. 'he, she, they, her, come, do, two, who, little, all, goes, does, water'.
+Words containing consonant 'digraphs' are also included in the next set of high-frequency words, i.e. 'he, she, they, her, come, do, two, who, little, all, goes, does, water'.

-Words containing vowel 'digraphs' are also introduced at this stage so that children learn the letter combinations that represent vowels in the English language.
-The specific digraphs we introduce at this stage are 'ay, ai, ee, oo, ow, ou, er' as they appear in the words 'play, rain, see, look, down, out, water'.
+Words containing vowel 'digraphs' are reinforced at this stage so that children begin to learn the letter combinations that represent the vowel sounds of the English language.
+The specific digraphs we reinforce are 'ay, ee, oo, ow, ou, or' which have appeared already in the high-frequency words 'play, see, look, down, out, for'.
+We also include 'ai, er' as they appear in the words 'rain, water'.

-This means that children will be able to pronounce other words with the same vowel spellings when they see them, e.g. 'stay, laid, bee, took, town, about, over'.
+This means that children are able to pronounce other words with the same vowel spellings when they see them in other printed material, e.g. 'stay, laid, bee, book, town, about, over'.

-Then words with other vowel digraphs are introduced in the Early Vowels Series and English Vowels Series.
-These contain the English vowels sounds with the spellings 'ar, or, ur, ea, ie, oa, oo, oy'.
-The words include 'farm, storm, burn, leaf, pie, boat, moon, toy'.
+Words with other vowel digraphs are introduced in the Early Vowels Series, Tom and Bella Series 4, and the Combining Consonants Series.
+These contain the English vowel sounds with the spellings 'ar, ea, ie, oa, oo, ir, oy'.
+The words include 'car, eat, cries, float, moon, first, toy'.

 We introduce more of the common irregular words of the written English language at this stage too.
 These are 'where, there, here, some, want, move, one, watch, what'.
 The simple vocabulary in the stories helps children to gain fluency when reading also.

-The stories in the later series for Phonic Phase 5 of Letters and Sounds introduce words with multiple letter/sound correspondences, e.g. the vowel sound in the middle of the words 'storm, crawl, caught, wall' has four different spellings, and, e.g. the letters 'ea' in the words 'head, leaf, break' are pronounced in three different ways.
+The stories in the later series for Phonic Phase 5 of Letters and Sounds introduce the rest of the vowel graphemes to be taught to children in Year 1 in schools in England.
+Many of these graphemes have multiple letter/sound correspondences, e.g. the vowel sound in the middle of the words 'storm, crawl, caught, wall' has four different spellings, and, e.g. the letters 'ea' in the words 'head, leaf, break' are pronounced in three different ways.

 These multiple letter/sound correspondences make English a difficult language to learn to read and write.
 It is said to have a 'deep orthography', i.e. many spelling/sound correspondences are found in the written words.